opws/opws-dataset/docs/fields.md

 If the token does not immediately expire until it is used, the value of this field will be `"now"`.

 This value is only included as a way of canonically stating that the token does not expire at an earlier step: if it is omitted and there is no `password.reset.flow.open.expire: now`, this means that the step that triggers expiration has not been profiled, not that it is absent.
-A token that *does not expire* after use would be a red flag, and would be documented as such under `redflags`.
+A token that *does not expire* after use is profiled with a value of `"unchanged"` here (and should be seen as a red flag).

 ## password.reset.randomize.open.result